adityamarabhavi/astrochemschool2024/README.rst

 .. code-block:: bash

-  # cd where you want your local repository to be located
+  # make a directory in which you want the repository to be cloned, here we name it astrochemschool2024
+  mkdir astrochemschool2024
+  # change the directory to the one you just made
+  cd astrochemschool2024
+  # clone the files from the remote git repository to your local repository using
   git clone https://github.com/adityamarabhavi/astrochemschool2024.git .
-  # cd in your local repository
+  # the following command installs all dependencies/required packages
   pip install -e .

 Install python kernel to access via jupyter (replace ``astrochem2024`` by the name you want for your environment):